dwave-training/employee-scheduling/README.md

 ![Employee preference rankings](scheduling_preferences.png "Employee Preferences")

-Open the code file `scheduling_preferences.py` and take a look at how we're building up our discrete quadratic model, or DQM.
+Open the code file `scheduling_preferences.py` and take a look at how we're building up our constrained quadratic model, or CQM.

-1. Initialize the DQM object with `dqm = DiscreteQuadraticModel()`.
+1. Initialize the CQM object with `cqm = ConstrainedQuadraticModel()`.
-2. Add the variables we're using with `dqm.add_variable(...)`.
+2. Create labels for binary variables for each employee in each shift.
-3. Set the linear biases with `dqm.set_linear(...)`.
+3. Add discrete constraints over employee binaries for each employee with `cqm.add_discrete(...)`.

-Note that this problem does not have any quadratic biases - we're only considering the employees' individual rankings at this time.
+4. Incremmentally add objective terms as linear biases based on the employee preferences with `cqm.objective.add_linear_from(...)`.

 ## Exercise 2